Jack-A-Cooper/coa-generator/README.md

 ## Authors and Acknowledgment
 - **Jack Alexander Cooper** - *Initial work* - [GitHub Profile](https://github.com/Jack-A-Cooper)

-Special thanks to OpenAI's ChatGPT for providing AI assistance and guidance.
+***Special thanks to OpenAI's ChatGPT for providing AI assistance and guidance.
+Especially for research and automating the workflow when necessary.***

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.